BenjaminJoly/Historique-Fraude-Au-President/README.md

 Vous trouverez dans ce document les différentes sources que nous avons utilisé pour arriver aux différentes conclusions que nous allons aborder dans l'étude principale.
 Ce travail n'est disponible que en Français.

-# History of CEO Impersonnation
+# History of CEO Impersonation

-This project is a study **based** on some **files that can be found online**, and its purpose is to get an **overview of history of CEO Impersonnation**.
-As a work for the Université de Lorraine for our 5th year in Computer Science, this study need to be taken as it is : This **job done by students**, who doesn't have a big experience in companies, and **not from experts in this domain**.
-Data or examples which are quoted are objectives, and we don't permit ourselves to judge the two sides.
+This project is a study **based** on some **files that can be found online**, and its purpose is to get an **overview of history of CEO Impersonation**.
+As a work for the Université de Lorraine for our 5th year in Computer Science, this study needs to be taken as a **job done by students**, who don't have a big experience in companies, and **not from experts in this domain**.
+Data or examples which are quoted are neutral, and we don't permit ourselves to judge either side.

 You will find in this document the different sources that we used to get the conclusions that we will talk about in the main file.
-This work is in french only.
+This work is in French only.